How to Treat Yellow Stool: Gastroenterologist Explains.

 • Gallbladder Obstruction by a stone or tumor.

-Yellow stool together with jaundice is a sign of liver or gallbladder disease.
-Treating yellow stool is directed towards treating the primary condition affecting the gallbladder.
+Yellow stool, together with jaundice, is a sign of liver or gallbladder disease.
+Treating yellow stool is directed toward treating the primary condition affecting the gallbladder.

 Restricting fat in food is critical in treating yellow stools due to gallbladder disease.

-The presence of acute jaundice and pale yellow (clay) stool may be signs of biliary obstruction, which may require urgent medical intervention with the insertion of a stent into the bile ducts to restore bile flow.
+Acute jaundice and pale yellow (clay) stool may be signs of biliary obstruction, requiring urgent medical intervention by inserting a stent into the bile ducts to restore bile flow.

 6- Liver diseases.

-Conditions affecting the liver (the factory of the bile) can lead to abnormal yellow stool.
+Conditions affecting the liver (the bile factory) can lead to abnormal yellow stool.

 Common causes of yellow stool due to the liver: